james-nick/Jamesintosh-Project/README.md

 # Jamesintosh-Project (I am a student so I cannot work on it much)

-An "operating system" in very simple code which is made in notepad.
-Very small size as well as very little skill :(
+An "operating system" taht is more like an app.

 Official project name:
 FakeMac Interface Project